Claire Taylor (historian)

-Claire Elizabeth Taylor is an Associate Professor of Ancient Greek History at the University of Wisconsin-Madison (UW).
+Claire Taylor is Professor of Ancient Greek History at the University of Wisconsin-Madison (UW).

 Education

 Taylor was educated in the United Kingdom, undertaking her undergraduate at the University of Nottingham; M.A. at King's College London; and Ph.D. at the University of Cambridge, which she completed in 2005.

 Career

-Taylor is currently the "John W. and Jeanne M. Rowe Associate Professor of Ancient Greek History" at the University of Wisconsin-Madison.
-Her specialisations include Athenian Democracy, Women's Social Networks, and Epigraphic Historiography.
-She has previously lecturered at Trinity College Dublin.
+Taylor is currently the "John W. and Jeanne M. Rowe Professor of Ancient Greek History" at the University of Wisconsin-Madison.
+Her specialisations include Athenian Democracy, Women's Social Networks, and Epigraphic Historiography..

-Her most recent publication ('Poverty, Wealth, and Well-Being: Experiancing Penia in Democratic Athens', 2017) explores the nature of poverty, particularly from the perspective on non-elites, in Athens during the 5th and 6th Centuries BCE.
+Her most recent publication ('Poverty, Wealth, and Well-Being: Experiencing Penia in Democratic Athens', 2017) explores the nature of poverty, particularly from the perspective on non-elites, in Athens during the 5th and 4th Centuries BCE.
 It has been regarded as "...launching the challenge of looking beyond the borders of literary representations." and "...a welcome contribution to the growing debate on our understanding of poverty in the ancient world."

-She currently teaches courses on "The Ancient Mediterranean", "A History of Greek Civilisation", and "Citizens and Slaves in the Ancient Greek World".